nunomelodacosta/RepData_PeerAssessment1/PA1_template.md

 has the highest average with **206.1698113** steps.

 # Imputing missing values
  * There are **2304** observations with missing step count data.
-We will replace NA with the mean value for the same period of all days
+ **The strategy used to replace NAs is**: substitute NAs with the mean value for the same period of all days

 ```r